I-Matoh/Retalia/README.md

 # RETALIA

-A web application for personal finance management. works but still on progress
+A web application for personal finance management. works but still on progress.
 ## Development

 1. Install dependencies: